 Lauren enjoys traveling extensively and exploring downtown Memphis with her husband and young son when she’s not recruiting students to Rhodes from all over the world.

-Territories: Delaware, Idaho, Louisiana, Montana, Pennsylvania, Utah, West Virginia, West Tennessee Private Schools, Wyoming
+Territories: Delaware, Louisiana, Pennsylvania, West Virginia, West Tennessee Private Schools

 As a born-and-reared Memphian, Mac Trammell had always known about Rhodes growing up.
 But when it came time to choose a college, he had his sights set outside the city limits.
 He attended and graduated in 2017 from Washington and Lee University, having double majored in Journalism and English.